SDM-TIB/Dashboard-SDM-Federation/README.md

 ## Running the Example
 **Prerequisites:**
 * make 4.1 or newer
-* Docker 20.10 or newer
+* Docker 24.0 or newer
-* docker-compose 1.25 or newer

 You might want to activate a virtual environment before proceeding, so that the build dependencies are not messing with your main installation of Python.